 Directions

-- Prepare the vegetables: Wash and cut the vegetables into desired shapes, then marinate them in a mixture of olive oil, balsamic vinegar, garlic powder, salt, and pepper for at least 30 minutes.
+- Prepare the vegetables: Wash and cut them into similar sizes, then toss them in a mix of olive oil, balsamic vinegar, garlic powder, salt, and pepper.
+Let it sit for 30 minutes.

-- Preheat the grill: Set the grill to medium-high heat, ensuring it’s clean and well-oiled to prevent sticking.
+- Preheat the grill: Get the grill to medium-high and oil the grates so nothing sticks.

-- Grill the vegetables: Place the marinated vegetables on the grill.
-Bell peppers and zucchini can take about 3-5 minutes per side, while eggplant may require a bit longer, approximately 5-7 minutes.
-Portobello mushrooms will take about 4-6 minutes per side, depending on thickness.
+- Grill the vegetables: Put the veggies on the grill.
+Peppers and zucchini need about 3–5 minutes each side.
+Eggplant takes around 5–7 minutes, and mushrooms about 4–6 minutes per side.

 Cooking Tips